-From our humble beginnings in 1964, the Animal Welfare League of South Australia has grown and developed into one of the leading animal welfare organisations in Australia.
+From our humble beginnings in 1964, Animal Welfare League of South Australia (AWL) has grown and developed into one of the leading animal welfare organisations in Australia.

-First established by dedicated animal lover and advocate Joy Richardson, the Animal Welfare League of SA Inc. began by caring for lost and abandoned cats in South Australia.
+First established by dedicated animal lover and advocate Joy Richardson, AWL began by caring for lost and abandoned cats.

-Consisting of a cottage, two shops and a garden on Magill Road, Norwood a dedicated team of volunteers created the AWL’s first cattery and worked tirelessly to raise the funds needed to care for the many cats that arrived at their door.
+Consisting of a cottage, two shops and a garden, a dedicated team of volunteers created the AWL’s first cattery on Magill Road in Norwood.
+Everyone worked tirelessly to raise the funds needed to care for the many cats that arrived at their door.

-It is a sad reality that over the years the number of lost and abandoned animals continued to increase to the point it was determined that a larger premises was needed to ensure we could continue to care for and offer our services to thousands of lonely and unloved dogs and cats.
+Sadly, the number of lost and abandoned animals kept increasing during the next few years, AWL urgently needed larger premises to ensure we could continue caring for thousands of lonely and unloved dogs and cats.

-Over our 50 year history we have relied heavily on the support of a wonderful team of dedicated staff and volunteers who give their all day after day for the animals in our care.
+Over the years, we've relied heavily on the support of a wonderful team of dedicated staff and volunteers.
+Day after day, they give their all to look after the animals in our care.
 Most importantly we would not be able to continue to provide our lifesaving services to every animal that arrives at our door without your support – without YOU, our vital work would not be possible.

 Fifty years on, AWL now has a state-of-the-art crematoriam which hosts as series of single chamber units for animals of all sizes.
 At our facility in Edinburgh North, we continue to re-unite lost and stray animals with their owners.
 And we are about to open our brand new Animal Care Centre on our site at Wingfield.
 With a dedicated cat adoption hub and best-practice vet facilities, we are proud to say this will be an Australian first.